Haltroy/Foster-Manager/INSTALL.md

 To use Foster Mananager without installing, open a command prompt/terminal emulator and navigate to the folder which hosts the program.

-In *nix systems (such as GNU/Linux distribution such as Debian, Fedora, openSUSE, Arch Linux, Gentoo, Void Linux and all other distibutions), you have to make the file executable with this command: `sudo chmod +x ./fosterman` if it's not already.
+In *nix systems (such as GNU/Linux distributions, macOS etc.), you have to make the file (inside the archive files or tarballs) executable with this command: `sudo chmod +x ./fosterman` if it's not already.

+## Package Managers
+Currently, no package manager contains this program.
+The package maintainers for each system can create packages for free but certain procedures metioned in README file must be done in order so Foster manager can work properly.
+If you are a maintainer, you can create a fork to add yours link below.

 ## Windows
 First, determine which architecture you should download.